 EGO - English Graduate Organization

 The English Graduate Organization (EGO) is a professional, social, and organizing body in the English department facilitated by and for graduate students.
-The organization works to keep English graduate students informed about matters related to graduate life, such as upcoming conferences, conference funding, and student health insurance.
-EGO has also coordinated a number of activities throughout the years to foster a collaborative, collegial, and intellectually engaging atmosphere within the department:
+The organization works to keep English graduate students informed about matters related to graduate life and coordinates a number of activities to foster a collaborative, collegial, and intellectually engaging atmosphere within the department.

 English Graduate Organization 2015-2016 Officers